cboydstun/bounce-v3/orders.md

 4. Customer pays in cash at the time of delivery
 5. Admin updates the order status after receiving payment

+**Processing Fee:**

+- For PayPal payments, a 3% processing fee is applied to the subtotal plus tax
+- For Cash payments, no processing fee is applied

 #### Initiate Payment

 **Endpoint:** `POST /api/v1/orders/[id]/payment`